-- Encourage online participation.
+- Ask students for feedback on assignments and activities.
+If you are not sure about a new assignment or activity that you would like to introduce to your class, ask students to send suggestions through Facebook. - Set up a Facebook back channel.
+Teachers handling large classes can engage students and promote class participation by encouraging them to post in a Facebook discussion wall during classes/in real-time. - Practice using a foreign language with native speakers.
+Use Facebook to connect your students with speakers worldwide and give them a chance to improve their foreign language skills. - Encourage online participation.
 Bring quiet students out of their shell by asking them to participate in Facebook discussions. - Create study groups.
 Allow study and project groups to use Facebook for communication. - Take class polls.
 Need to gather classroom opinions on snack time, movie Friday, or the next book to read?
 Take a poll on Facebook! - Connect with guest speakers.
 Use Facebook to track down old students or professionals that would make for great guest speakers in class. - Connect with students worldwide.
-Facebook is a great way to connect with students anywhere in the world through Facebook.
-Discuss classroom ideas with other teachers.
+Connect with students anywhere in the world through Facebook. - Discuss classroom ideas with other teachers.
 Connect and discuss ideas or viewpoints with teachers from other institutions. - Get homework help.
 It may be awkward for some students to call a classmate to ask for help with homework.
 But posting on Facebook is less intrusive.
 Teachers can get involved as well. - Stay in touch with old students.
 Stay in touch with old students and find out how they have progressed in their careers after graduating.